rackspace-orchestration-templates/wordpress-multi/cookbooks/rax-wordpress/README.md

 #### lsyncd
 Creates the .ssh directory for the WordPress user, installs the SSH private key.

+#### memcache
+Installs and configures PHP's memcache module

+#### memcached-firewall
+Configures the firewall on the memcached server.
+Memcached requires no authentication, so it's best to lock down access to the service.

 #### mysql
 Sets up /root/.my.cnf